Air flow meter of early car models

 4 - sliding contact of the potentiometer.

-In the case of the air flow meter there is a damper that deviates when air passes through it at a certain angle.
-The angle of the damper is a measure of the amount of air passing through.
+The air flow meter housing contains a flap that deflects at a certain angle when air passes through it.
+The angular position of the flap is a measure of the amount of air passing through.

 2 - main board;